Getting started with Proxyman

 - Source List (Left Panel) is where all apps and domains are listed.

-- Flow List (Middle Panel): All flows from the selected Source.
+- Request List (Middle Panel): All requests/responses from the selected Source.

-- Flow Content (Right Panel) is where you can see all Request/Response content.
+- Content (Bottom Panel) is where you can see all Request/Response content.

-As soon as you start the Proxyman, Proxyman will
+As soon as you start the Proxyman, Proxyman would:

 3. Search and Pin your app/domain

-You could quickly search your app / domains by using “Ctrl+Shift+F” then selecting the “Pin” in the right menu.
+You could quickly search your apps/domains by using "Ctrl+Shift+F" and then selecting the "Pin" in the right menu.

 We choose Product Hunt as the best example to demonstrate.

-Distraction-free is a integral feature of Proxyman since all other domains are entirely ignored.
-You won’t get lost by the flooding of additional requests.
-That’s cool 👏
+Distraction-free is an integral feature of Proxyman since all other domains are entirely ignored.
+You won't get lost by the flooding of additional requests.

-We understand that this process is so complicated ❌ in other tools, so we dedicated re-design in order to simplify it.
-There are two options to do it.
+We understand that this process is so complicated with other tools, so we carefully re-design it to simplify it.

-- Automatic: It’s the useful approach for installing and trusting the Proxyman Certificate.
+- Automatic: It's a useful solution for installing and trusting the Proxyman Certificate in one step.

 - Manual: You can install and trust manually.
-It’s your choice if you’re a super-user 👍
+It's suitable for power-user.

-After installing the Proxyman Certificate, it’s a perfect time to debug 😋.
-Proxyman is now capable of intercepting the HTTPS request & response and automatically display in pretty-JSON viewers.
+After installing the Proxyman Certificate, it's a perfect time to debug 😋.
+Proxyman is now capable of intercepting the HTTPS request & response and automatically displaying in pretty-JSON viewers.

-From Flow-Content panel (Right-Panel), you can navigate too
+From the Content panel (Bottom-Panel), you can navigate to:

-Alternatively, even with your favorited Editor apps ❤️
+Alternatively, even with your favorite Editor apps ❤️

 7. Debug with different params

-Proxyman is built-in with the useful collection of debugging tools:
+Proxyman is built-in with a useful collection of debugging tools:

 8. Export your current Session

-Or directly attach the log session to any Project Management like Jira, Trello.
+Or directly attach the log session to any Project Management like Jira or Trello.